[Exclusive] Belgium seizes assets in Russia money-laundering affair

 Riga flat

-And Latvia joined them last week, when authorities seized a flat worth €230,000 in a trendy part of Riga.
+And Latvia, as well as Belgium, joined them last week, when authorities confiscated a flat worth €230,000 in a trendy part of Riga.

-"Real estate was confiscated due to the discovery ... it was acquired for money related to 'the Magnitsky case'," Pēteris Bauska, the head of the economic crime unit in Latvia's police, told EUobserver.
+"Real estate was confiscated due to the discovery ... it was acquired for money related to 'the Magnitsky case'," Pēteris Bauska, the head of the economic crime unit in Latvia's police force, told EUobserver.

-"The real estate was acquired by a citizen of the Russian federation, in return for a temporary residence permit," Bauska said.
+"The real estate was acquired by a citizen of the Russian Federation, in return for a temporary residence permit," Bauska said.

 The Latvian modus operandi recalled the Belgian one - using unknown people to buy normal things in order to evade controls.